VaclavDedik/jboss-seam/examples/hibernate2/readme.txt

 Tomcat with embeddable JBoss (the build is the same as JBoss 4.2.0 GA WAR):
   * Install Tomcat
   * Install Embeddable JBoss
-  * ant
+  * ant jboss
-  * Deploy build/jboss-seam-hibernate.war
+  * Deploy dist-jboss/jboss-seam-hibernate.war
   * Start Tomcat
   * Access the app at http://localhost:8080/jboss-seam-hibernate/